Chair of Trustees

-Robert Plumbly has been a Trustee of Cambridge Primary Education Trust since its formation in December 2012.
-He is currently the Vice Chair of the Trust and also Chair of the Finance & Premises Committee.
-Robert has lived in the neighbouring village of Histon since 1997 and has worked in Cambridge, as a VAT Consultant, since 1996.
-He is married to Carol and has four children, all of whom attended both Histon & Impington Infant School and Histon & Impington Junior School.
-Robert joined the local governing body of the Junior School in September 2006 and served as Chair from October 2008 to November 2016.
+Robert has been a Trustee of Cambridge Primary Education Trust since its formation in December 2012.
+He is currently the Vice Chair of the Trust and also Chair of the Finance and Premises Committee.
+Robert has lived in the neighbouring village of Histon since 1997 and has worked in Cambridge, as a VAT consultant, since 1996.
+He is married to Carol and has four children, all of whom attended Histon & Impington Infant School and Histon & Impington Junior School.
+Robert joined the local governing body of the Junior School in September 2016 and served as Chair from October 2008 to November 2016.

-The Revd Canon James Blandford-Baker is Vicar of Histon and Vicar of Impington, two villages just north of Cambridge, and Rural Dean of North Stowe.
-He was made a Canon of Ely Cathedral in 2106.
+The Revd Canon James Blanford-Baker is Vicar of Histon and Vicar of Impington, two villages just north of Cambridge, and Rural Dean of North Stowe.
+He was made a Canon of Ely Cathedral in 2016.
 He is married to Katharine and their two children were both educated at schools which are now part of CPET (and they are both thriving as a result!).
 James spent many years serving as a school governor both in London and Histon and chaired CPET before becoming a Member in 2017.
 A research engineer by background, James is interested in cabinet making, astronomy, the life and work of Isaac Newton and all things to do with Apple computers.
-He has been described by the Bishop of Worcester as ‘Renaissance man.’
+He has been described by the Bishop of Worcester as "Renaissance man."

 For many years she taught in primary schools in Southend where she became Head of two schools, one of which was an amalgamation with a building project as an added extra.
 She is no stranger to educational building projects as in Holland they had a school built that was designed by a Dutch architect and opened by the now King Willem Alexander.
 The school eventually had a role of 1500 pupils with over 70 nationalities.

-When she returned to England she became an Ofsted Inspector and had the pleasure to visit many primary schools across the country gaining valuable insight into the demands required from Teachers, Heads and Governors.
+When she return to England, Ann became an Ofsted Inspector and had the pleasure to visit many primary schools across the country gaining valuable insight into the demands required from Teachers, Heads and Governors.